 TV Media Buying

 Media planning is crucial to the success of your TV advertising campaign.
-Toast have developed unique relationships with regular partners to ensure the TV ads we create get seen by the right people, at the right time and on the right channels.
+Toast build bespoke media packages to ensure the TV ads we create get seen by the right people, at the right time and on the right channels.
 Before setting out to build a successful TV advertising campaign a solid media planning strategy must be worked out first.
 Deciding which TV channels offer the best fit with your brand’s demographic makes sure your TV advertising costs aren’t wasted.
 If you’re new to TV media planning and need more information on the process of getting an advert TV see our How to advertise on TV guide.

 The numbers listed are a guide to the average price paid for a 30 sec TV advert on UK TV networks.
 Pricing does vary throughout the year.